hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](4-array-object/1-array/3-array-creator.md)
-# 4.1.3 Array Constructor Function - Array()
+# 4.1.3 Array Constructor Function - `Array()`

-It is difficult to create an array with hundreds of elements with the notation \[ \] alone.
+It is difficult to create an array with hundreds of elements with the notation `[ ]` alone.
 Any number of arrays may be created by calling the constructor function.
 Each element will be initialized to 0.

 ```python
 var name = Array(900)	# creates an array of 900 elements
 ```

 If two or more elements are designated, a multidimensional array can be created.
-In the following example of a 3-dimensional array, \[4\] is the lowest dimension.
+In the following example of a 3-dimensional array, `[4]` is the lowest dimension.

 ```python
 var name = Array(3,2,4)	# [3][2][4] numbers of 3-dimensional arrays are created
 # [ [[0,0,0,0], [0,0,0,0]], [[0,0,0,0], [0,0,0,0]], [[0,0,0,0], [0,0,0,0]] ]
 ```

 [__SOURCE](4-array-object/1-array/4-array-append.md)
-# 4.1.4 Append Procedure for Adding an Element to an Array
+# 4.1.4 `append_arr` Procedure for Adding an Element to an Array

 Supported from V60.32-00

-The append procedure can be used to add an element to an array
+The `append_arr` procedure can be used to add an element to an array

 ```python
 var arr = [1, 2]